-The village of Prospect, Nova Scotia is located 22 kilometres outside of the province's capital city Halifax on the western shore of the Chebucto Peninsula.
-A strategically placed fishing out post the community has served as an important political, economic and religious centre over the course of the last 260 years.
-Founded by primarily Irish and English fishermen in the 1750s the families who settled here carved out a living amongst the rocky shores and the community continues to thrive today.
+The village of Prospect is located 22 kilometres outside of Halifax, Nova Scotia on the western shore of the Chebucto Peninsula.
+A strategically placed fishing out- post the community has served as an important political, economic and religious centre over the course of the last 260 years.
+Founded by primarily Irish and English fishermen in the 1750s the families who settled here carved out a living among the rocky shores and the community continues to thrive today.

 Prospect has a long and involved history that touches on every aspect of the broader movements and events happening in Nova Scotia throughout the eighteenth, nineteenth and twentieth centuries.